 Day 7 – Cape Le Grand National Park & Stirling Ranges

-Kick-start the day with a hike to Frenchman’s Peak, where beautiful vistas span right across Cape Le Grand and the Recherche Archipelago.
-Locals reckon Frenchman’s Peak was named after the shape of French hats, but we’re not so sure.
-Refuel with a lunch stop at Lucky Bay, then settle in for the onwards drive to our Stirling Ranges campsite.
+Head down to the beach nice and early to make friends with some of the local kangaroo’s then we’ll be hiking Frenchman’s Peak, where beautiful vistas span right across Cape Le Grand and the Recherche Archipelago.
+Refuel with a lunch stop on one of the many beaches on Esperance’s Great Ocean Drive then settle in for the onwards drive to our Stirling Ranges campsite at Mount Trio.

-We drive for about 4 hours today, and walk for two hours.
-We camp in a private campground in the Flinders Ranges where you have shower and toilet facilities and even limited phone charging!
+We drive for about 5 hours today, and walk for two hours.
+We camp in a private campground in the Stirling Ranges where you have shower and toilet facilities and even limited phone charging!
 All meals included.

 Today we drive approx 5 hours making stops along the way.
-Tonight we swag camp at a a camp ground with shower and toilet facilities with all meals are provided.
+Tonight, we swag camp at a camp ground with shower and toilet facilities with all meals are provided.
 There is even limited phone charging here.

 Day 10 - Margaret River to Perth

-Today we drive approx. 5 hours and please make sure you have booked your Perth accommodation prior to departure.
-You’ll get your breakfast and lunch and although there are no formal activities planned it is usual for the group to get together and reflect on the big journey together over a few drinks and meal (at own expense).
+As our 10 day adventure draws to an end as we have our final lunch and swim at the popular tourist town of Busselton, where it’s hard to miss the 19th-century Jetty stretching 1.8km into Geographe Bay.
+One last stint on the road see’s us arriving into Perth around 6pm and although there are no formal activities planned it is usual for the group to get together and reflect on the big journey together over a few drinks and meal (at own expense).

 7:00 AM Wed